 Knowing these requirements helps you avoid tickets, stay legal on the road, and reduce the risk of car accidents caused by impaired visibility.
+If you’ve ever wondered what the legal tint limit is in Ohio, understanding these basics is the first step.

 How Ohio Measures Window Tint